AymaneChabat/Twitter-Clone/README.md

-# Twitter Clone with ReactJS, Firebase, ExpressJS, Redux and Rest APIs
+# X Clone with ReactJS, Firebase, ExpressJS, Redux and Rest APIs

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).